Bengals receiver A.J. Green signs 1-year franchise deal

 The club used its franchise tag on Green, who missed all last season with an ankle injury.
-Green wanted a multiyear deal but said he wouldn’t hold out if the club used the tag to keep him around for another year.
+Green wanted a multiyear deal to stay in Cincinnati but said he wouldn’t hold out if the club used the tag to keep him around for another year.

-Green said Friday he had come to terms with the tag, which was not his preference, and had no hard feelings.

-“I don’t feel that’s a bad thing anymore,” he said on a videoconference call.

 The Bengals could try to negotiate a multiyear deal at the end of the 2020 season.
 Green has said he’d like to finish his career in Cincinnati, where he holds many of the franchise’s receiving records.